Definitions and Examples of Opportunity Cost

 When referring to opportunity costs, investors often see it as the benefit you would have received by taking an alternative financial action.
 The difference in return between a chosen investment and your forgone alternative is essentially your opportunity cost.

-For example, if your aunt Joan invested in ABC Company's stock and it returned only 3 percent over the year, and she gave up the opportunity of another investment yielding 8 percent, her opportunity costs become (8 percent - 3 percent) = 5 percent.
+For example, if your aunt Joan invested in ABC Company's stock and it returned only 3 percent over the year, and she gave up the opportunity of another investment yielding 8 percent, her opportunity costs are 5 percent (8 percent - 3 percent).
 She would also have an opportunity cost if she chose an investment in bonds over an investment in stocks.

 It Pays to Calculate

-Sometimes home or business owners fall into the trap of thinking that doing everything themselves will save them money.
+Sometimes homeowners or business owners fall into the trap of thinking that doing everything themselves will save them money.
 Say that Larry, an attorney, bills his clients at $400 per hour.
-He decides to repaint his office, but it takes him four hours, effectively costing him $1,600 in lost wages.
+He decides to close his office one afternoon to paint his office himself, but it takes him four hours, effectively costing him $1,600 in lost wages.

 If he had done the simple math to figure this out, he could’ve hired painters who would’ve charged him only $1,000 for the same job.
 Larry’s opportunity cost is the difference, or $600.